 The FDI (Federation Dentaire Internationale) or the Two-digit numbering system proposed by WHO is used to number teeth in Australia.

-Which Tooth Numbering System Is Used in Canada?
+Which Tooth Numbering System is Used in Canada?

 The FDI (Federation Dentaire Internationale) or a Two-digit system is used in Canada.